tox-dev/tox/doc/config-v2.rst

 tox leverages bash-style syntax if you specify mintoxversion = 1.4:

 - $VARNAME or ${...} syntax instead of the older {} substitution.
-- XXX go through config.txt and see how it would need to be changed
+- XXX go through config.rst and see how it would need to be changed

 Transforming the examples: django-rest